We are located in the new Gates Dell Complex building next to ACES, GDC 2.702.

 Every CS student begins as Entry-Level until they complete the requirements to be promoted into the Upper Division Sequence.

-Requirements for promotion into the Upper Division Sequence:
+Requirements for promotion into the CS Upper Division Sequence:

 - Complete all CS Entry-Level courses (CS 312, CS 313K/311, CS 314 and M 408D or M 408S or M 408L).

-- Achieve a CS Entry-Level GPA of at least 2.50.
+- Achieve a GPA of at least 2.50 in the CS Entry-Level courses.

 - Achieve a minimum overall UT GPA of at least 2.0.

-In calculating your entry-level GPA for promotion purposes, we will only use the best of your attempts at each class.
+In calculating your entry-level GPA for promotion purposes, if you make below a C- in an Entry-level course and must retake it (you have one additional attempt), we will only use the best of your attempts at each class.
 Keep in mind that all attempts will be used in calculating your official UT GPA.

 Grades for Entry-Level courses not taken at The University of Texas at Austin will be used in the calculation of the Entry-Level Sequence GPA.
 The Entry-Level CS GPA is computed over all Entry-Level courses taken.
-If an Entry-Level course is taken more than once, the highest grade achieved in the course will be used to calculate the Entry-Level GPA.
+If you make below a C- on an Entry-Level course, you are permitted one additional attempt at the course.
+In this case, the highest grade achieved in the course will be used to calculate the Entry-Level GPA.
 If you received credit by exam for an Entry-Level course, the course will count towards meeting Entry-Level requirements, but a grade will not factor into your Entry-Level GPA.
+Please keep in mind that dropped attempts are included in the "2 attempt" requirement, unless they are done through non-academic procedures.

 CS Courses/Degree Plans